AFL Cairns

 AFL Cairns is a semi-professional Australian rules football league that includes clubs from the Cairns region in Queensland, Australia.
 It is widely regarded as the strongest regional Australian rules football league in Queensland and has a large base at Cazalys Stadium which has staged Australian Football League matches.

 The league has significant coverage in local media such as The Cairns Post.
-Each year the Grand Final attracts between 2,000 and 3,000 spectators.
+Each year the senior men's Grand Final attracts between 2,500 and 3,500 spectators.

+AFL Cairns runs a men's competition with seniors and reserves divisions, as well as a women's and junior competitions.

 History

+Early football matches in Cairns

 An article in the Cairns Post on 3 September 1885 on page 3 titled "Football Match" describes a game of football played at the then cricket grounds, believed to have been in the precinct around Munro Martin Park and the Civic Theatre.
 This game was between Cairns, led by Jack MacNamara (believed to have been a representative of Victoria at first intercolonial match) and Townsville, led by F Rendall.
 References are made of "Little Marks" and the final score after 2 hours was Cairns, 1 goal 7 behinds to Townsville, 1 goal 3 behinds.
 The Cairns umpire was AJ Draper.

 The Cairns team was :- Michelle Burke, Leonie Burke, J Swallow, "Little" Draper, Reid, Crawford, Horse, Campbell, Warren, Harrison, McClelland, Oldham, Rev.Nobbs, Grcnsen, J.Loridan, Bulcock, Wood, Ärmstrong, C.Loridan, Johnstone, D. Wall, Middlebrook, Schumhronk, Dent, McCarthy, Hogarth.

 T. H. LAKE was the secretary.

+In 1932 a new association was formed with 30 members and called upon Melbourne teams to play an exhibition match and assistance from the Australian National Football Council.
+In its first match combined Cairns-Gordonvale team defeated a team from Tully 9 goals 9 to 5 goals 10.
+However the competition was shortlived.

+During World War II, calls were put out for the organisation of local matches and at least one such match was played in Gordonvale on 19 March 1942.
+A Cairns Charity league was set up that year featuring four service teams based in Cairns - RAAF, two Army teams and a navy team.
+The services league lasted just one season.
+In 1944, a one-off match was organised between the Triangles and Locals.